Etucator/java-icse/README.md

-# java-icse
-Computer Application for ICSE IX - X
+# Computer Application for ICSE